-The most significant problem Galba faced during his brief reign was with the restoration of state finances.
+The most significant problem Galba faced during his brief reign was the restoration of state finances.
 The ruler made many unpopular decisions, the most dangerous of which was the refusal to pay the praetorians the money they were promised on his behalf.
 The emperor despised the idea that soldiers should receive “bribes” for their loyalty.
-He outraged the mob by his avarice and aversion to glamour.
+He outraged the mob with his avarice and aversion to glamour.
 Advanced age suppressed the energy of the ruler, who came completely under the control of pets.
-Three of them: Titus Vinius (Caesar’s friend since he was consul), Cornelius Laco (commander of the Praetorian Guard) and Galba’s liberator, Icelandus Martianus – they could control the ruler.
+Three of them: Titus Vinius (Caesar’s friend since he was consul), Cornelius Laco (commander of the Praetorian Guard) and Galba’s liberator, Icelandus Martianus – could control the ruler.
 Due to their great influence on the emperor, they were called “the three teachers”.
 All this caused an increase in social dislike for Galba.

 On January 1, 69 CE two legions in Germania Superior refused an oath of loyalty to the ruler and overturned his monuments, demanding the election of a new emperor.
-The next day, soldiers in Germania Inferior also objected, where they decided to decide for themselves who would sit on the throne and hailed their provincial governor as Caesar, Vitellius.
+The next day, soldiers in Germania Inferior also objected, and they decided to decide for themselves who would sit on the throne and hailed their provincial governor as Caesar, Vitellius.
 With the outbreak of the revolt, Galba realized how bad the opinion of his rule was and how high the degree of public discontent is.
 In order to contain the growing storm, he adopted his helper and heir, Lucius Calpurnius Piso.
 The population saw the choice of a successor as a sign of fear, and the praetorians were indignant because there was no customary donation.

-Marcus Salvius Othon, former governor of Lusitania and one of Galba’s earliest followers, disappointed that it was not him, but Piso assumed the title of heir and made contact with the praetorians, who made him their emperor.
+Marcus Salvius Otho, former governor of Lusitania and one of Galba’s earliest followers, was disappointed that it was not him, but Piso assumed the title of heir and made contact with the praetorians, who made him their emperor.
 On January 15, 69 CE Galba, who immediately went to meet the rebels (he was so weak he had to be kept in a litter), encountered a cavalry squad and was murdered near Lacus Curtius.
 Piso was killed shortly afterwards.
 According to Plutarch, in his last moments, Emperor Galba was to turn his neck and say: “do your work, if this is better for the Roman people”3.

 In total, the killing of Galba was declared by about 120 people, eager to win Otho’s favour and hoping for a reward.
 The list of their names was written down and found its way into the hands of Vitellius when he took power after Otto.
 Everyone in it was killed.

 During the late stage of his reign in the province of Galba, he was infirm and apathetic, but this was due to both the passage of time and the desire not to attract Nero’s attention.
-As Tacitus writes, “he seemed too great to be a citizen so long as he was a citizen and all would have agreed that he was worthy to the imperial office, if he had never held it” (maior privato visus dum privatus fuit, et omnium consensu capax imperii nisi imperasset)4.
+As Tacitus writes, “he seemed too great to be a citizen so long as he was a citizen and all would have agreed that he was worthy to the imperial office if he had never held it” (maior privato visus dum privatus fuit, et omnium consensu capax imperii nisi imperasset)4.